improvedk/improve.dk/source/_posts/materials-for-my-miracle-open-world-2012-presentation/materials-for-my-miracle-open-world-2012-presentation.md

 ---
 Last Thursday I did a full-day presentation at Miracle Open World 2012 on the SQL Server storage engine and MDF file internals.

-As mentioned in the session, I usually don’t post my precon slidedeck and materials publicly.
-If you attended the session, please send me an email at [mark@improve.dk](mailto:mark@improve.dk) and I’ll send you the slides + demos for my session :)
+As mentioned in the session, I usually don't post my precon slidedeck and materials publicly.
+If you attended the session, please send me an email at [mark@improve.dk](mailto:mark@improve.dk) and I'll send you the slides + demos for my session :)